This Chicken Philly Cheesesteak Spaghetti Casserole is my new favorite pasta dinner! One bite and it might become your favorite too!

 - Add the parmesan cheese, stir and remove from the heat.

-- Add the spaghetti to the bowl with the chicken and vegetables, then pour the alfredo sauce over the top.
+- Pour the alfredo sauce over the top of the spaghetti mixture.
 The alfredo sauce will help break up the spaghetti if it's stuck together or you can rinse it again in warm water right before this step.

 - Stir to mix the filling together then pour into a 9" x 13" baking dish that's been sprayed with cooking spray.